galaxyproject/training-material/topics/microbiome/tutorials/lotus2-identifying-fungi/tutorial.md

 > >    - ITS1
 > >    - ITS2
 > >
 > >    Here, we were using general fungal primers that amplify the {ITS2} region.
-In another tutorial we will see how to use the {SSU} region for specific amplification of {AMF}
+In another tutorial, we will see how to use the {SSU} region for specific amplification of {AMF}
 > >
 > {: .solution}
 >